 Requesting Residence Preferences

 All new single students will automatically be housed in an open space in one of our residence halls.
-You have the option of requesting your preferred roommate, residence hall, or floor.
-In addition, if you require any ADA accommodations, please request these at your earliest convenience.
 You may send your preferences by submitting this form.
-Housing requests must be submitted by July 5th.
+This form includes requesting your preferred residence hall and floor.
+There is also a roommate preference section.
+Housing requests must be submitted by July 3rd.
 If you would like to submit a request after this date, please contact email@example.com.
-In addition, if you require any ADA accommodations, please email Gayla Gates (firstname.lastname@example.org) at your earliest convenience.
+In addition, if you require any ADA accommodations, please email Allen Hammond (firstname.lastname@example.org) at your earliest convenience.
+Please request these at your earliest convenience.

 We cannot always guarantee that we can approve your request.
 The Residence Life staff will work hard to house you based on available space.